 Salt-based water softeners are the most commonly used systems.
 They come in a variety of sizes and are appropriate for just about every dwelling, from RVs to mansions.
-The cost of these water softeners generally falls between the affordable magnetic softeners and the more expensive salt-free softeners.
+The cost of a good water softener generally falls between the affordable magnetic units and the pricier salt-free options.

-Salt-based water softeners work through an ion exchange system in which heavy minerals in your water, like calcium and magnesium, are drawn into a resin within the softener, and are then exchanged for sodium ions (salt).
-These softeners altogether remove the heavy minerals from the water, to return your water to a healthy state of neutrality that won’t damage your appliances, faucets, or skin.
+A salt-based water softener typically works through an ion exchange system in which heavy minerals in your water, like calcium and magnesium, are drawn into a resin within the softener and then exchanged for sodium ions (salt).
+These softeners altogether remove the heavy minerals from the water to return your water to a healthy state of neutrality that won’t damage your appliances, faucets, or skin.
 While they do add salt to the water, it is such a small amount that it frequently goes unnoticed.

-The downside to these softeners is that the positively-charged sodium ions in the resin do run out, and the resin then needs to be recharged with salt.
+The downside to these softeners is that the positively charged sodium ions in the resin do run out, and the resin then needs to be recharged with salt.
 For most homes, this will need to be done about once a week.
-These water softeners are also much larger than salt-free or magnetic softeners, making them a wrong choice if you don’t have much space.
+These water softeners are also much larger than salt-free or magnetic softeners, making them not the best choice for smaller spaces.

 Salt-Free Water Softeners

-Salt-free water softeners tend to cost more initially but last for around three years without electricity or recharging required.
-These models are also smaller than salt-based systems, so they can be used for small- to large-sized houses without issue.
+Salt-free water softeners tend to cost more initially but last for around 3 years without electricity or recharging required.
+These models are also smaller than salt-based systems, so they can be used for small- to large-size houses without issue.
 However, they may struggle with very high levels of hard water and households with higher than average water usage.

 Dual-Tank Water Softeners

 A dual-tank water softener is a salt-based softener with two resin tanks.
+This style is the best water softener for well water due to its impressive ability to filter heavy minerals.
 These tanks function in the same way as a single-tank salt-based softener, except that when one tank is in the regeneration cycle, the other tank is still providing softened water to the household.